 The fun kicks off with a Lederhosen Lunch from 11 a.m. to 2 p.m. on Friday, Sept.
 22. Admission to the community-style lunch is free.

-The Oktoberfest Preview Party is 7 p.m. on Friday, Sept.
+The Oktoberfest Preview Party starts at 7 p.m. on Friday, Sept.
 22.

 It includes complimentary beer, wine and soft drinks.
 There will be 65 artisan exhibitors and 30 food vendors.